 - 1. Repair and maintenance work not authorized by either Sec.
 10.3.2.B. or Sec.
-10.3.3.B. - 2.
+10.3.3.C. - 2.
 Fixing and replacing damage and destruction authorized by Sec.
 10.3.2.G.1. and Sec.
 10.3.2.G.3. and by Sec.
 10.3.3.G.1. and Sec.
-10.3.3.G.3. - 3.
+10.3.3.G.3.b. - 3.
 The expansion, extension or alteration of a nonconforming use or vehicular surfaces serving a nonconforming use (including nonconforming principal use parking facilities) when all of the following are met: - a.
 The expansion, extension or alteration complies with all requirements of this UDO including but not limited to: height, bulk, setback, off-street parking, impervious surface coverage and access. - b.
 The expansion, of a nonconforming use does not, singularly or collectively, exceed 25% of the total gross area occupied by the original nonconforming use.
 If the original nonconforming use occupied a portion of a building and that building has not been enlarged since the establishment of the nonconformity, that original nonconforming use may be extended beyond 25% within the interior portions of the building. - 4.
-The change of an existing nonconforming use to another nonconforming use provided that all of the following are met:

-- a.
-The use will have no greater adverse affect on the surrounding property in terms of automobile or truck traffic, on-street parking, noise, stormwater, vibration and hours of nighttime operation than the existing use. - b.
+The change of an existing nonconforming use to another nonconforming use provided that all of the following are met: - a.
+The use will have no greater adverse effect on the surrounding property in terms of automobile or truck traffic, on-street parking, noise, stormwater, vibration and hours of nighttime operation than the existing use. - b.
 Any change to a limited use or special use complies with applicable requirements of Chapter 6.
-Use Regulations - c.
-The proposed substitute nonconforming use is allowed in the zoning district of the highest classification in which the existing nonconforming use would be a conforming use.
+Use Regulations. - c.
+The proposed substitute nonconforming use is allowed in the zoning district of the highest classification in which the existing nonconforming

+- use would be a conforming use.
 The determination of the classification of the use shall be based on Planning and Development Officer. - d.
 Once a nonconforming use is changed to a higher classification, it may not thereafter be changed to a nonconforming use of a lower classification, including a change back to the original nonconforming use. - e.
 The substitution of a nonconforming impervious surface for another, the replacement of a substandard nonconforming manufactured home and the change of use of a nonconforming use to a conforming use may all be done without a special use permit from the Board of Adjustment if the applicable provisions of Sec.
-10.3.5., Sec.
-10.3.3.E., Sec.
-10.3.2.B. and Sec.
-10.3.3.B. are met. - The relocation onto its same premise of either a nonconformity or a nonconforming private access point, is allowed; provided the relocation reduces the extent of the nonconformity and more closely conforms to the standards contained in this UDO. - 6.
-The expansion, change, addition and alteration of a building or use which fails to comply with the regulations of a -TOD, -NCOD, -MPOD, CM District; provided all of the following are met: - a.
-The expansion does not, singularly or collectively, exceed 25% of the total gross floor area of the building or use existing at the time the zoning district regulations was first applied to the property. - The building or use existed at the time the zoning district regulations were applied to the property. - c.
-The proposed activity complies with all requirements and regulations of this UDO other than the zoning district regulations.
+10.3.4.E., Sec 10.3.3.H., Sec.
+10.3.3.C.1. and Sec.
+10.3.2.B. are met. - The relocation onto its same premise of either a nonconformity or a nonconforming private access point, is allowed; provided the relocation reduces the extent of the nonconformity and more closely conforms to the standards contained in this UDO. - 6.
+The enlargement or alteration of any nonconforming structure used for a conforming use that creates an additional nonconformity or increases the degree of the existing nonconformity is allowed provided the enlargement or alteration of all or any part of such structure, does not exceed, singularly or collectively, 25% of the floor area gross of the original nonconforming structure, and the enlargement or alteration complies with all other requirements and regulations of this UDO.